Thunderbottom/thunderbottom.github.io/resume.md

 Publications
 ============

-* K. Potdar, T. Pardawala and C. Pai. *"A Comparative Study of Categorical Variable Encoding Techniques for Neural Network Classiers."* In International Journal of Computer Applications, Vol. 175, no. 4, pp. 7-9, October 2017.
+* K. Potdar, T. Pardawala and C. Pai. *"A Comparative Study of Categorical Variable Encoding Techniques for Neural Network Classifiers."* In International Journal of Computer Applications, Vol. 175, no. 4, pp. 7-9, October 2017.

 * K. Potdar, C. Pai and S. Akolkar. *"A Convolutional Neural Network based Live Object Recognition System as Blind Aid."* Accepted at ICACCT 2018, IEEE Conference, (unpublished).